The store will not work correctly in the case when cookies are disabled.

-British designed and tested on the popular High Peak Trail in Derbyshire, our most advanced Peak Trail model, the 1E & 1ELS, benefit from a new, lightweight aluminium frame to bring you a smooth and nimble ride.
-The well-integrated Bosch Active Line motor and hidden in-tube battery make the ride truly exceptional capable of supporting you over 70 miles on a single full charge.
+British designed and tested on the popular High Peak Trail in Derbyshire, the 1E benefits from a new lightweight aluminium frame to bring you a smooth and nimble ride.
+The well-integrated Bosch Performance Line motor and hidden in-tube battery make the ride truly exceptional, capable of supporting you over 70 miles on a single full charge.

-Bosch's discretely integrated battery keeps the frame looking clean and professional.
+Bosch's discretely integrated battery keeps the frame looking clean and discreet.

 To deliver faultless gear changes and electrical performance, all inner cables are fully sleeved and internally routed inside the frame and fork.